 Skip-Hop makes a lot of different activity gyms.
 They have crinkly areas, mirrors, chimes and fun little animals that are removable.
 My daughter will lie there and coo at them, it’s adorable!
 It’s also a great space for tummy time once your little one is ready.

-It may be good to get a play mat, I love CreamHaus, but Kutchu is great for travel and mommy-baby yoga!
+It may be good to get a play mat, I love CreamHaus, we still use it for gymnastics!

 What’s in my Kitchen?

-Bottles: We tried glass, but I Love my Silicone Comotomos!
+Bottles: We tried glass, but I loved my Silicone Comotomos!
 They are pricey, but well worth it.
 You will probably also need some Slow Flow nipples, as the bottles come with stage 2 flow.
 These mimic the breast and were great for when I went back to work.
 Having 4-6 bottles has been plenty to have on-hand while breastfeeding.
+I HIGHLY recommend seeing a lactation consultant both before and after labor.
+They helped me tremendously with flange fittings and the right bottle for babies.
+Even if you’re exclusively bottle feeding, they can help you with feeds.

-I use the Born Free Bottle warmer and Sanitizer.
-It fits the wider Comotomo bottles and both are a great quality and easy to use.
-Some moms have told me they are a waste of money, but I use mine a lot.
+I used a Bottle warmer that fits the wider Comotomo bottles.
+Some moms have told me they are a waste of money, but I used mine a lot.

-You will definitely need/use the Boon drying rack and bottle brush.
+You will definitely need/use a drying rack and bottle brush.
 They make all sorts of different sizes, so check your counter size before ordering.
 They make a travel version that I got for my in-laws.

 Eco-friendly unscented dish soap, as well as a collapsible dish tub for soaking breast pump supplies.